grandeurdev/arduino-sdk/README.md

 Each project is identified by a unique string of characters.
 We call it the [API Key][api key].

-A project is created by a _user_.
+A project is created by a _[user][user]_.

 A project can have any number of consumers and devices, interconnected in any number of ways.

 ### API key

-_API Key_ is a unique string of characters that is generated when you create a new _project_ on __[Grandeur Cloud][Grandeur cloud]__.
-It is an identifier for the _[project][project]_ you are trying to interact with.
+_API Key_ is a unique string of characters, generated when you create a new _[project][project]_ on __[Grandeur Cloud][Grandeur cloud]__.
+It is an identifier for the _project_ you request to interact with.

-Each node (device in this case) that belongs to project A must send project A's _API Key_ with every request to be able to interact with project A's ecosystem.
+Each node that belongs to project A must send project A's _API Key_ with every request to be able to interact with project A's ecosystem.

 ### Users

-A _user_ is an entity that creates, develops and maintains one or more _projects_ on __[Grandeur Cloud][Grandeur Cloud]__.
+A _user_ is an entity that creates, develops and maintains one or more _[projects][project]_ on __[Grandeur Cloud][Grandeur Cloud]__.
 It's the admin of the _project_ and has the full authority to monitor and control all its _projects_ from [Grandeur Dashboard][grandeur dashboard].

 A _user_ can create any number of _projects_ but a _project_ can have at the most one admin aka _user_.

 ### Consumers

 A _consumer_ is the end user that uses the _user_'s product.
-It lives in the ecosystem aka project created by the _user_, and interacts with other nodes (devices and other consumers) of the _project_.
+It lives in the ecosystem aka project created by the _user_, and interacts with other nodes (devices and other consumers) of the _[project][project]_.

 ### Devices

 A _device_ is the hardware product that a _consumer_ can monitor and control.
+To be precise, there are some _device_ variables that a _[consumer][consumer]_ actually interacts with.
+These interactive variables are specified under _device_'s _[summary][summary]_ and _[parms][parms]_.

-All the nodes in a _project_ interact with each other through _Apollo server_.
+All the nodes in a _project_ interact with each other through _[Apollo server][apollo server]_.

 ### Apollo Server

-_Apollo server_ is the central hub for all the communications happening between all the _consumers_ and all the _devices_ in all the _projects_. _Apollo server_ is what isolates _projects_ from each other, and routes messages among all nodes in a project.
+_Apollo server_ is the central hub for all the communications happening among all the _[consumers][consumer]_ and all the _[devices][device]_ in all the _[projects][project]_. _Apollo server_ is what isolates _projects_ from each other, maintains _[duplex connection][duplex]_ with all nodes, and routes messages among them.

-Each node communicate with the other through a realtime _[duplex][duplex]_ channel.
+Each node communicate with the other through a realtime _duplex_ channel.

 ### Duplex Channel

-__Duplex__ is the channel through which realtime communication is done between a node and _Apollo server_.
+__Duplex__ is the channel on which realtime communication is done between a node and _Apollo server_.
 An _interaction_ between two nodes happens through two _duplex_ channels, one between the source node and _Apollo server_ and the other between _Apollo server_ and destination node.

 A _project_ can open as many _duplex_ channels as it needs.

 ### Auth Token

-Auth Token is an identification token that lets _Apollo server_ identify who a node is in a _project_'s ecosystem.
+_Auth Token_ is an identification token that lets _Apollo server_ identify who a node is in a _[project][project]_'s ecosystem.

 When a consumer logs in using its password, an _Auth token_ is sent back to it.
-This _Auth token_ along with the project's _API key_ is sent with every request made to _Apollo server_ for the request to be considered valid.
+This _Auth token_ along with the project's _[API key][apiKey]_ is sent with every request made to _Apollo server_ for the request to be considered valid.

-When a consumer _pairs_ a device, a _device Auth token_ is sent to the _consumer_ who forwards it to the _device_ to make it live in the project.
+When a consumer _pairs_ a device, a _device [Auth token][auth token]_ is sent to the _[consumer][consumer]_ who forwards it to the _[device][device]_ to make the device live in the project.

 A _consumer_ Auth token cannot be used in place of a device token or vice versa.

 ### Device Summary

-Each device as some variables that a consumer might want to interact with (monitor or control).
+Each device has some variables that a consumer might want to interact with (monitor or control).

-Summary includes those device variables which _are not directly controllable_.
-For example, in an air conditioner, the controllable variable is its state (ON/OFF) or the temperature dial you see on its display, while its voltage, current and power consumption would be non-controllable variables, thus opted to be under summary.
+_Summary_ includes those device variables which _are not directly controllable_.
+For example, in an air conditioner, the controllable variable is its state (ON/OFF) or the temperature dial you see on its display, while its voltage, current and power consumption would be non-controllable variables, thus opted to be under _summary_.

 ### Device Parms

-Parms are _the directly controllable_ variables.
-In the previous air conditioner example, its state and the temperature dial would be opted for parms category.
+_Parms_ are _the directly controllable_ variables.
+In the previous air conditioner example, its state and the temperature dial would be opted for _parms_ category.

 ### Subscription

-Subscription is the way by which a node in a consumer-device pair shows its interest in some device variables.
+_Subscription_ is the way by which a node in a consumer-device pair shows its interest in some device variables.
 Whenever an update occurs in those variables, the subscribing node is notified about it.

 ### Topic

-Topics are the device _variables that can be subscribed_.
+_Topics_ are the device _variables that can be [subscribed][subscription]_.
 For example, a _consumer_ may want to be notified if air conditioner's power consumption changed or if a _device_ turned off for some reason.

 ## A Quick Case Study

 Let's say, a person A (consumer) buys a smart invertor developed by a person B (developer).
 He uses it to stabilize the power consumption of his air conditioner.
-He gets to monitor the voltage, current and power consumption of his AC on an app provided by the developer person B. He can also turn his AC ON/OFF, or regulate the percentage of power it would consume.
+On an app provided by the developer person B, he gets to monitor the voltage, current and power consumption of his AC.
+He can also turn his AC ON/OFF, or regulate the percentage of total power it would consume.

-In this case, the controllable parameters are AC's ON/OFF state and its power consumption, and therefore, can be defined under _parms_.
+In this case, the controllable parameters are AC's ON/OFF state and its percentage power consumption, and therefore, can be defined under _[parms][parms]_.
 On the other hand, voltage and current of the AC are not directly controllable, but can be monitored.
-Therefore, they can be defined under _summary_.
+Therefore, they can be defined under _[summary][summary]_.

 Now the consumer might want to see live voltage and current waveforms in his app and turn the AC ON/OFF or regulate its percentage power consumption in realtime.

-Since, AC voltage and current are defined under _device summary_, the app would subscribe to _device summary_ so that any updates to variables under _summary_ would be sent to the app in realtime.
+Since, AC voltage and current are defined under _device summary_, the app would subscribe to _device summary_ so that any updates to variables under _summary_ would be sent to the app in realtime and displayed in a graph.

 Similarly, the device can subscribe to _parms_ to get realtime updates when the consumer toggles its state or changes its percentage power consumption.

+Also, the app may also subscribe to _parms_ to get notification if and when the device goes offline (turns OFF).

 ## Installation